apitestbase/apitestbase.github.io/_docs/en/jms-test-step.md

 Actions available in the JMS test step: **Send (and optionally Also Receive), Browse Queue, Publish, Clear Queue, Check Queue Depth**.

 ## Endpoint Details
-To operate on a JMS queue or topic, some parameters are needed for API Test Base to connect to the queue manager.
+To operate on a JMS queue or topic, some endpoint parameters are needed for API Test Base to connect to the queue manager.

 ![Endpoint Details](../../screenshots/jms/endpoint-details.png)